This Frosted Animal Cracker Cake is throwing us all the way back to childhood! Not to mention, this baby is no-bake and easy to whip up.

-Because if it is, and I’m guessing it is, then you’ll love the dessert I, Alyssa, have whipped up for you today: a frosted animal cracker cake!
+Because if it is, and we’re guessing it is, then you’ll love the dessert that I, Alyssa have whipped up for you today — a Frosted Animal Cracker Cake!

-If you want to be bananas, like me, you can even go the extra step and add more sprinkles (Never enough sprinkles, right?!), along with white chocolate shavings, to the top.
+If you want to go bananas, like us, you can even go the extra step and add more sprinkles (Never enough sprinkles, right?!) and white chocolate shavings to the top.

-Don’t worry, though…your secret is safe with me!
+Don’t worry, though…your secret is safe with us!